krazkidd/lineup/README.md

 ### GitHub Pages (free)

 A workflow is available under `.github/workflows/` which will run the SSG command and publish `.output/public/` to your repository's Pages site.
+A `gh-pages` branch is therefore not required.

 ### DigitalOcean App Platform (free)